By Dr. Ritu Krishnatreye, B.H.M.S.

 A salad prepared from fresh vegetables can be fed to someone exhibiting the initial symptoms of dehydration to help them restore body fluid levels.

 Water loss can also lead to a loss of electrolytes.
-When body water content and electrolytes get low, it can lead to muscle cramps.
+When body water and electrolytes get low, it can lead to muscle cramps.

 Bananas, known for their high potassium content, also contain sodium, magnesium and chloride, all needed for re-hydration.
 Restoring electrolytes can help in raising energy levels.